 Hazing is defined as any action taken or situation created, whether on or off university premises, which produces mental, emotional or physical discomfort, harassment or ridicule, or which prohibits persons from meeting academic or other personal obligations to the best of their abilities.

 - Health and Safety Inspections

-To encourage residents to become engaged in maintaining the condition of their living environments, to promote a better understanding of the expectations Student Housing has for residents, and to assist Student Housing in properly maintaining the condition of residential units, Student Housing conducts Health and Safety Inspections twice during each semester.
+To encourage residents to become engaged in maintaining the condition of their living environments, to promote a better understanding of the expectations Student Housing has for residents, and to assist Student Housing in properly maintaining the condition of residential units, Student Housing conducts Health and Safety Inspections during each semester.

 These inspections will be posted in advance of entrance by Student Housing staff and residents will be provided with additional information about the inspection process and a checklist of things they should do to prepare for the unit inspection.

 It is okay for the unit to look “lived in”, but it is expected that residents maintain their units in a clean manner and to ensure that no health or safety concerns exist.
 Staff will be doing a quick visual check of the units that should only take an approximation of 15-20 minutes per unit.
 Residents are not expected to be present at the inspection but are welcome to do so and will be given approximate times of Student Housing staff inspections.

 Each resident is assigned a unit key and a mailbox key upon arrival and are expected to be responsible for any keys issued to them.
 Residents should report lost or misplaced keys as soon as possible.

 Lost or misplaced keys must be reported to a Housing Desk location and can be replaced by filling out the Lost Key Form.

 Replacement charges, which often include not only cutting of a new key but of re-coring all locks in an apartment or suite that the lost key can access, are listed below: